Iot-hack-labs/iot-hack-labs.github.io/content/Victure PC420/02-UART-to-UBoot.md

 Hit any key to stop autoboot:  1
 ```
-Press any key to stop the autoboot process.
+**Press any key to stop the autoboot process**.
 The following shell prompt should be shown
 ```sh
 anyka$
 ```